drandreaskrueger/chainhammer/results/tobalaba.md

 ## 20,000 transactions, better connectivity

-See issue [EWC#24](https://github.com/energywebfoundation/energyweb-client/issues/24) = previously (above), my client often had only 1/25 peers and sometimes even 0/25 peers.
+See issue [EWC#24]() (was github.com/energywebfoundation/energyweb-client/issues/24 but they killed that repo, sadly) = previously (above), my client often had only 1/25 peers and sometimes even 0/25 peers.
 That had decreased the transaction speed when hammering, as we found out when hardcoding 5 nodes with their enodes, see [tobalaba-peers.txt](../networks/tobalaba-peers.txt) and [tobalaba-node-start.sh](../networks/tobalaba-node-start.sh).

 Why don't more nodes get added automatically?
-Was the [peer discovery broken](https://github.com/energywebfoundation/energyweb-client/issues/24#issuecomment-399896244) in this old parity fork?
+Was the [peer discovery broken]() (was github.com/energywebfoundation/energyweb-client/issues/24 but they killed that repo, sadly ) in this old parity fork?
 Even with the hardcoded nodes now, the highest number of peers I ever see is 4/25 (but there are e.g. 12 authority nodes).

 Nevertheless, now with more peers, the TPS benchmarking gets to higher results! -->